 Heart of Adoptions, Inc. primarily places newborns directly from the hospital.
 Occasionally, a toddler or older child is available.
 Expectant parents select from profiles of screened and approved prospective adoptive families.
 Most expectant parents choose to speak with or meet their selected adoptive family prior to their child's birth.
-On-going contact after adoption through pictures and letters is required by Heart of Adoptions, Inc. for a minimum of 5 years, and in most cases 18 years.
+On-going contact after adoption through pictures and letters is required by Heart of Adoptions, Inc. for18 years (or until the child reaches 18 years of age.)